 The attackers have multiple entry points and the element of surprise, yet the defenders can fortify their position to protect certain areas.
 Admittedly, there’s a high-ish skill barrier when it comes to Siege, as precise headshots are the order of the day, but with enough practice, you’ll be popping heads and breaching houses in no time.

 Developer: Behaviour Interactive Publisher: 505 Games Release Date: June 20th, 2017 Online/Local: Online

 Top tier multiplayer games don’t have to be relegated to just shooters alone, as there are plenty of other titles that offer new ways to play with and against people from around the world.
 Take Dead by Daylight for instance, a 4v1 asymmetrical multiplayer horror experience where a team of survivors try to outwit, outmaneuver and ultimately escape a killer with a host of abilities.

 As survivors, you have to find a series of generators scattered across the map and turn them on in order to power the exit gate and escape.
 As the killer, you need to put a stop to that, injuring the survivors before slamming them on a butcher’s hook, sacrificing them to the great big Entity in the sky.

-Developer: Ubisoft Publisher: Ubisoft Release Date: August 16th 2016
+Developer: Ubisoft Publisher: Ubisoft Release Date: August 16th, 2016 Online/Local: Both